danielrafiqueUtoronto/TechXplore2021zoomgrammers/README.md

-# test
-this is a test for a tutorial of github.
+This is a repository for Hackathon 2021 through TechXplore on predicting future bitcoin values through machine learning.